This describes how combat is realized in the game. It contains low-level programmer explanation,

 containing ability info column with a bit, telling whether the ability is basic or not.

 All basic abilities are assigned to every character in-game world.
 That includes the Player, Monster.
 There might be a restriction for using the basic ability, such as level, or something else.
-Simply put, basic ability does not require rune to be equipped.

-Rune is a special item that provides some specific ability.
+A non-basic ability must be acquired by a player, by buying a scroll, etc. A scroll is a special item that provides some specific ability.

 To describe abilities, the structures used by abilities must be described first.
 Here, structure is just a set of information that relates to an ability.